jsore/notes/README.md

 New projects I've started here:
 - centos-webserver
     - my notes on spinng up a site, from server provision to custom DNS config
+- node-js
+    - notes and supportive scripts for the book `Node.js 8 the Right Way`